mattbdean/Helium/README.md

 You can also run protractor with the element inspector using `yarn e2e:debug`.

 To prevent rebuilding the website every time the e2e tests are run (what `yarn e2e` does), use two terminal windows.
-Run `PORT=4200 yarn dev` on the first and `yarn e2e:prepped` (or `yarn e2e:prepped:debug`) in the second whenever necessary.
+Run `yarn dev` on the first and `yarn e2e:prepped` (or `yarn e2e:prepped:debug`) in the second whenever necessary.